Who Is Liable In Short-Term Rental Management?

 • Long-term maintenance failures

-However, many owner policies exclude short-term rental activity, which complicates who is liable in short term rental management when a claim occurs.
+However, many owner policies exclude short-term rental activity entirely, which complicates matters for everyone involved when a claim occurs.

 2. The Short-Term Rental Manager or Co-Host